Ghost Lights on Southwest Marine Drive

 In earlier times, ghost lights were known as Will-o’-the-Wisps.
 They were thought to be created by faeries, or the lanterns of wood sprites.
 More modern and scientific attempts to explain the phenomena theorize that they’re the result of swamp gas, which creates a bioluminiscent glow.
 Others say they’re plasma balls created by an electromagnetic build-up where tectonic plates collide.
-Neither of these seem to be good explanations for what Deborah and Shanon witnessed, however.
+Neither of these seem to be good explanations for what Marie and Shanon witnessed, however.

 Have you seen a ghost light or glowing orb you couldn’t explain?
 Do you have any good photo evidence of them?
 Or do you have a theory about what they are – natural phenomena or paranormal?
 I welcome your contributions.